janis-me/slides/packages/slides/src/2025-09-18-slidev-test.md

 layout: intro
 ---

-# Making youtube videos with markdown
+# Making awesome presentations (and more) with Slidev

-## Using slidev and some fancy tricks!
+## An intro to modern slideshows for developers - made with markdown

 ### Janis (janis.me, mail@janis.me)